Campbell-Muscle-Lab/MATMyoSim/docs/pages/demos/fitting/fitting.md

 + in the time domain
   + matching simulations and experimental traces plotted against time
 + pCa curves
-  + matching simulations and experimental data plotted as a function of activating Ca<sup>concentration</sup>
+  + matching simulations and experimental data plotted as a function of activating Ca<sup>2+</sup> concentration
 + in the frequency domain
   + matching Nyquist plots showing elastic and viscous moduli as a function of frequency